JPLee01/pandas-project/README.md

 ## 8 Python Programs and Results Explained
 ------------------------------------------------------------------------------------------------
-This section will describe the Pyton programs and subsequent code which was created as well as the results these progmans yeilded.
+This section will describe the Python programs and subsequent code which was created as well as the results these programs yielded.

-It should be noted that four separate python programmes have been written for this project:
+It should be noted that four separate python programs have been written for this project:
 1. [Analysis.py](https://github.com/JPLee01/pandas-project/blob/master/Analysis.py) - A program which was created to carry out the general and statistical analysis of the data set.
 It outputs results were produced into the [Analysis.txt](https://github.com/JPLee01/pandas-project/blob/master/Analysis.txt) file.
 2. [Visualisation.py](https://github.com/JPLee01/pandas-project/blob/master/Visualisation.py) - A program which was created to produce visualisations of the data set.
 It outputs were stored as .png files in the [repository](https://github.com/JPLee01/pandas-project#2-project-repository) the programe is stored in.
 3. [Interactive.py](https://github.com/JPLee01/pandas-project/blob/master/Interactive.py) - A program which was created to show the potential and capability of the Pandas Profiling module.
-The output of this program is the creation of the[Iris Data Interactive Report](https://github.com/JPLee01/pandas-project/blob/master/Iris%20Data%20Interactive%20Report.html).
+The output of this program is the creation of the [Iris Data Interactive Report](https://github.com/JPLee01/pandas-project/blob/master/Iris%20Data%20Interactive%20Report.html).
 4. [AdvancedUse.py](https://github.com/JPLee01/pandas-project/blob/master/AdvancedUse.py) - A program created to investigate the potential advanced uses of the Iris Data Set, namely the K-Nearest Neighbors (KNN) algorithm.

-For clarity comments within the code have been removed from this document, but these can be viewed within the specific Python programmes.
+For clarity comments within the code have been removed from this document, but these can be viewed within the specific Python programs.

 ### 8.1 Analysis.py Program Explained
-As seen above the [Analysis.py](https://github.com/JPLee01/pandas-project/blob/master/Analysis.py) program is primiarly concerned with the general and statistical analysis of the data set.
+As seen above the [Analysis.py](https://github.com/JPLee01/pandas-project/blob/master/Analysis.py) program is primarily concerned with the general and statistical analysis of the data set.

-#### Importing the Libaries
+#### Importing the Libraries
-As seen above a munber of libaries are requred to successfully write and run the programs code.
-For the Analysis.py program the following libaries were imported:
+As seen above a munber of libraries are required to successfully write and run the programs code.
+For the Analysis.py program the following libraries were imported:
 ```
 import pandas as pd
 import numpy as np